eagle-io/docs/source/topics/account_management/managed_accounts/index.rst

 Administrators of your account automatically inherit administrator access to all managed accounts.

 .. note::
-    Users of managed accounts do not have access to the *managed accounts* section.
+    Trial accounts and users of managed accounts do not have access to the *managed accounts* section.

 .. only:: not latex